RobbieRotten/obsidian/content/UTS Law Notes/FOL Reading notes.md

   - Alternative Dispute Resolution (ADR)
   - Consent determinations
     -  native title claims are settled by agreement between the parties
-  - Indigenous land use agreements (‘ILUAs’)
+  - Indigenous land use agreements ('ILUAs')
     - permit developers, pastoralists or mining companies to negotiate directly with all people who may hold native title over the land.
   - Coe v Commonwealth [No 2] (1993)
-    - challenge to these governments’ sovereignty over her tribe.
+    - challenge to these governments' sovereignty over her tribe.
     - no native title rights due to the prevailing statutory and freehold title grants.
     - Chief Justice said (at 200) that nothing decided in Mabo affected sovereignty:
       - The decision conflicts with the idea that Aboriginal people have limited sovereignty, as they are entitled to self-government and full rights except for the right of alienation.